Paragraphe

 Table showing minimum breakthrough times

-Aerosol and particle filters
+Aerosol or particulate filters

 Particle filters provide protection against dust, fumes, micro-organisms and viruses.